mason1939/sqlzoo_solution/README.md

 Investing some time to bulild a good software structure is way more important.

-In my opinion, if you are able to solve exercises from SQLZoo, I'd say it's sufficient for a developer.
+In my opinion, if you are able to solve exercises from SQLZoo, I'd say it's sufficient for developers.

 Unless you'd like to spend your life in database.
+I'm gonna says that you'll get bord very fast.

-You'll get bord easily.
-It's up to you and good luck.
+However, it's your call and good luck.

-I'll provide solutions and make detailed explainations for hard ones.
+I'll provide solutions here and make detailed explainations for hard ones.
 Enjoy!

 ## select basics